Saab 900: Sale of intellectual rights to BAIC

-In January 2010 General Motors confirmed it was selling the intellectual property rights of the New Generation 900 along with the pre-2010 Saab 9-5 and pre-2012 Saab 9-3 to the Beijing Automotive Group (BAIC) for US$197 million.
+In January 2010, General Motors confirmed it was selling the intellectual property rights of the New Generation 900 along with the pre-2010 Saab 9-5 and pre-2012 Saab 9-3 to the Beijing Automotive Group (BAIC) for US$197 million.
 The package included three vehicle platforms, two transmission systems, and two engine systems.

 Motorsport

 A one-make motor racing series for Saab 900 Turbos ran in the UK from 1986 to 1988.
 Among the most notable drivers to win a race in this series included Tiff Needell, future F1 World Champion Damon Hill, Barrie "Whizzo" Williams and Gerry Marshall.

 In popular culture

 Haruki Murakami's short story Drive My Car from the collection Men Without Women features a yellow Saab 900 Turbo.
 The 2021 film adaptation of the same story features the same car in red and plays a major role in the movie.

-In the later seasons of Seinfeld, Jerry drives a black 1994-1998 Saab convertible.
-The car is featured prominently in many plots of those seasons.
+In the popular television series Seinfeld, Jerry Seinfeld owned a black Saab 900 classic convertible in season 5; in subsequent seasons he owned a black NG900 convertible.
+The NG900 was featured in many plots of the later seasons, most notably The Bottle Deposit and The Dealership.